-One of the true pioneers of surgical hair restoration, a true global pioneer in the field is Dr David J Seager.
+One of the true pioneers of surgical hair restoration, a true global pioneer in the field, is Dr David J Seager.

 Dr Seager founded The Seager Hair Transplant Centre and was the first to perform high density “one pass” sessions, high-density sessions meaning in excess of 3,000 grafts at a time.
-He performed this procedure first in the mid-1990s and has continued to teach and practice this technique.
-Today, Sure Hair International still practices and performs his techniques.
+He performed this procedure in the mid-1990s and has continued to teach and practice this technique.
+Today, Sure Hair International still practices and performs its techniques.
 Dr Seager also established what would become known within the surgical hair restoration community as “Ultra Refined FUT”.
-Dr Seager would place 3,000 grafts densely packed “One area – One session”, then the grafts were immediately placed into the incision after the tiny needle incision was made.
-This technique is referred to as “stick and place” technique.
+Dr Seager would place 3,000 grafts densely packed “One area – One session”, and then the grafts were immediately placed into the incision after the tiny needle incision was made.
+This technique is referred to as the “stick and place” technique.